Vivian Schuyler Key

 Vivian Schuyler-Key (née Vivian Schuyler; November 3, 1905 – 1990), was an American painter, sculptor, printmaker, designer, and illustrator.
-She was active starting in the 1920s, working within the Harlem Renaissance.
-Her painted works consisted of oil painting 'still life' of flowers, landscapes, and portraits.
+She began her career in the 1920s, working within the Harlem Renaissance.
+Her chosen medium was oil painting, particularly still life paintings of flowers, landscapes, and human subjects.
+Schuyler-Keys can be stylistically identified with figurative realism.
 She focused mainly on figurative realism.
+Schuyler-Key was the first Black woman to graduate from the Pratt Institute.

 Early life and education

 Vivian Schuyler was born on November 3, 1905, to Black parents Henry Foster Schuyler, and Jessie Valentine Schuyler.
-Her father worked as a coachmen and her was a domestic worker.
-She was born in Hempstead, New York, and attended Hempstead High School where she was the art editor for her high school's yearbook.
-She graduated with her diploma in 1923 and proceeded to win a New York State scholarship, that same year.
+Her father worked as a coachmen, and her mother worked as a domestic worker.
+Schuyler was born in Hempstead, New York, and attended Hempstead High School where she was the art editor for her high school's yearbook.
+She graduated with her diploma in 1923 and proceeded to win a New York State scholarship that same year.

-Using that New York State scholarship, Schuyler-Key attended Pratt Institute School of Fine Arts (now Pratt Institute) from 1923 to 1926.
-Around 20 years later, in 1947, Schuyler-Key finished and graduated with her degree from Pratt Institute School of Fine Art.
+With the support of her New York State scholarship, Schuyler-Key attended Pratt Institute School of Fine Arts (now Pratt Institute) from 1923 to 1926.
+In 1947, Schuyler-Key graduated from the Pratt Institute, making her the first Black woman to do so.
 She was the first Black woman to graduate from Pratt Institute.